Retirement and Pension Plans

 • Option available to continue pension to spouse after the annuitant’s death ("with spouse" option)

-Pension Plans with Life Cover
+Pension Plans with Return of Purchase Price

 Here is the detailed explanation of each plan: